Conditions for a Monotonic Channel Capacity: Interference Channels

 \subsection{Fixed Interference Distributions}

-Suppose that the distributions $f_{\bX_{\!2}},\ldots, f_{\bX_{\!k}}$ are fixed and do not change even if $f_{\bX_{\!1}}$ would change.
+Suppose that the {input} distributions $f_{\bX_{\!2}},\ldots, f_{\bX_{\!k}}$ are fixed and do not change even if $f_{\bX_{\!1}}$ would change.
 From the viewpoint of the primary user, the interference caused by the other users can be included in the channel model.
-Since the conditional distribution $f_{\bY_{\!1} | \bX_{\!1}}$ in this case depends on the distributions $f_{\bX_{\!2}},\ldots,_{\bX_{\!k}}$, but not on $f_{\bX_{\!1}}$, Theorem \ref{th:main} applies and the capacity--cost function for the primary user is nondecreasing.
+Since the conditional distribution $f_{\bY_{\!1} | \bX_{\!1}}$ in this case depends on the distributions $f_{\bX_{\!2}},\ldots,_{\bX_{\!k}}$, but not on $f_{\bX_{\!1}}$, Theorem \ref{th:main} applies and the capacity--cost function for the primary user is nondecreasing. {This scenario was called \emph{behavioral model (a)} in \cite{agrell13ofc}.}